Weather

 Posted

-The warm and wet pattern continues and looks to stick around through mid-December.
+The warm and wet pattern continues and looks to stick around through at least mid-December.

 High Temperatures Today